 - Phone Number 0241-22-6592

 Lake Inawashiro, located almost exactly in the center of Fukushima Prefecture, is Japan’s fourth-largest lake.
 Highly transparent, the lake is also called “Tenkyoko” in reference to its being a “mirror-like lake that reflects the heavens.”
-From November through mid-April, hundreds of swans inhabit the area making the lake a popular swan viewing spot.
+Hundreds of swans inhabit the area from November through mid-April, making the lake a popular viewing spot.

 Around Lake Inawashiro, there are plenty of points of interest, such as Western-style buildings built in the Meiji era (1868-1912) and facilities that collect handmade glass products from around the world.
 Depending on the season, you can also enjoy lake bathing, fishing, and canoeing.